-October 2023 Issuance - The bonds of this issuance constitute direct, unconditional and unsecured obligations.
-The bonds may be redeemed at sole discretion, in whole or in part, on any business day.
-The terms of early redemption of each of the series of bonds will be determined by the Issuer in the Information Supplement for each series.
+October 2023 issuance - The bonds of this issue represent direct, unconditional and unsecured obligations.
+The bonds may be redeemed at its sole discretion, in whole or in part, on any business day.
+The terms of early redemption of each series of the bonds will be determined by the Issuer in the Information Supplement for each series.

-As of June 30, 2023, there were corporate bonds held in trust loan guarantees totaling B/.125,275,182.
-(See Note 10).
+As of June 30, 2023, there were corporate bonds that held loan guarantees in trust for a total of B/.125,275,182 (See Note 10).